lumen-org/modelbase/README.md

 3. Install other dependencies that are only available as git repositories (so called submodules):
     * Install the `cgmodsel` package with `git submodule init && git submodule update`
     * Install submodule `pip3 install cgmodsel` from `<root>`.
+4. Run `bin/initialize.py`: this will create some simples models to start with in `bin/fitted_models`.
+This is also a a sanity check that things are all right with your installation.

-Setup of optional components:
+**Setup of optional components:**
  * If you want to work with mspn (mixed sum-product networks), then you need to configure R correctly.
  That is, set your `R_HOME` path variable such that it contains your R install directory (for example in `home/.profile`).

-For a development setup, see further below.
+For a development setup: see further below.

 If you use Anaconda: